Aminakzyzz/Spotify-Music-Recommender/README.md

 - mySpotify.py interacts with the spotify api to search and retrieve the song metadata to update the sliders.

-- plotManager.py generates the plot shown in the user interface
+- plotManager.py generates the plot shown in the user interface.

-- recomandationskNrearest.py implements k-nearest neighbors algorithm to privide recomendations for similar songs to the given one in the input, based on specified parameters
+- recomandationskNrearest.py implements k-nearest neighbors algorithm to privide recomendations for similar songs to the given one in the input, based on specified parameters.